Characterisation-Virtual-Laboratory/CVL_Community/_posts/2020UQ/ResDataCulture/2020-02-07-Research-Data-Culture.md

 ### Presentations

-All morning presentations have been made available via [OSF](https://osf.io/645vc/).
+All presentations from the morning have been made available via [OSF](https://osf.io/645vc/) look at the tab of files, you can download individual files or a zip containing all the presentations.

 ## Contact